 The purpose of the Start Something Sierra Club is to provide a space for Sierra College students interested in entrepreneurship, innovation, and rapid prototyping to collaborate on hands-on projects.
 The club aims to foster an environment where students can explore entrepreneurial ideas, develop prototypes, and utilize the tools and labs available on campus.
 The club also supports student development, leadership, and creative problem-solving through teamwork and experimentation.

-Join us on the first Saturday of the month at 9am in N-4H.
+Join us on Saturday, April 4 and Friday, April 24 at 9am in N-4H.

 The purpose is to engage all students in networking and collaboration to acquire research, work experience, and internship opportunities.
 We aim to provide members with opportunities to apply themselves in diverse areas such as campus support, project management, and marketing campaigns, thereby gaining real-time experience that will be valuable for their future careers.
 In addition to offering hands-on experience, the club will also focus on building new networks by providing support to colleagues and the community.
 The Student Commerce Networking Club will offer members practical experience in business management, accounting, and project management skills through club operations, events, and related activities.
 The club also intends to allocate time to charitable causes, further enhancing the value of membership and supporting the broader community and organizational goals.
 Our outreach will extend beyond traditional business students to include those from various disciplines who seek to develop and apply business and technical skills in their chosen fields, including but not limited to the Arts, Fashion Industries, and Career Technical Education (CTE).